-The first round of judging was held in May 2019, and five artists were selected as finalists from 28 groups of candidates recommended by curators and researchers.
+The first screening was held in May 2019, and five artists were selected as finalists from 28 groups of candidates recommended by curators and researchers.
 The Grand Prix will be decided on Wednesday, August 26th!

-The winner of the Grand Prix was Mr. Ban Yifune, who was born in Shanghai in 1987, moved to Japan as a child, and is currently active in Tokyo.
-He is an artist who has been engaged in creative activities with the theme of "movement" from his own experience.
+The winner of the Grand Prix was Mr. Ban Yifune, who was born in Shanghai in 1987, moved to Japan as a child, and is now active in Tokyo.
+An artist who has been engaged in creative activities with the theme of "movement" from his own experience.

 The motif of the work is a wave-dissipating block, a so-called tetrapod.
 This was wrapped in an emergency sheet (familiar as disaster prevention goods) developed by NAS, and an installation combined with a video work was announced as a new work.
-The wave-dissipating block, which originally does not move from the coast, separates from the "flock" and wanders in the sea, just like a spaceship.
-In a situation where the movement of a person called Corona Sorrow is restricted, it makes me feel more than I intended.
+The appearance of a wave-dissipating block that originally does not move from the coast, away from the "flock" and wandering in the sea, is like a spaceship.
+In a situation where the movement of a person called Corona is restricted, it makes me feel more than I intended.

 * Ban Yifune 《where are you now》 2020

 The first thing you see when you enter the exhibition hall is Sachiko Kazama's "Dislimpic 2020".
-It is a work announced in 2018 that depicts the opening ceremony of the Olympic Games to be held in the fictional city of Dislympia in 2680 (2020 AD).
-Full of sinister elements such as the virus-like sun, it reminds me of the phrase "artists sometimes foresee the future" at the Yokohama Triennale 2020 press conference.
+It is a work announced in 2018 that depicts the opening ceremony of the Olympic Games to be held in the fictional city of Dislympia in 2680 AD (2020 AD).
+It is full of ominous elements such as the sun like a virus, and reminds me of the phrase "artists sometimes foresee the future" at the Yokohama Triennale 2020 press conference.

 * Sachiko Kazama << Dislimpic 2020 >> 2018

-Soichiro Mihara is an artist who expresses a fusion of natural phenomena and media technology, and this time the motif is "water."
-Three states of ice, water, and water vapor appear on a plate that extends straight like a runway.
+Soichiro Mihara is an artist who expresses a fusion of natural phenomena and media technology, and this time the motif is "water".
+Ice, water, and water vapor appear on a plate that stretches straight like a runway.
 It seems that some scientific equipment is installed, but the scenery where the three states of water are lined up at the same time has a fantastic nuance.

 * Soichiro Mihara << Innocent thing >> 2020